granteagon/opinionated-react-boilerplate/README.md

 # opinionated-react-boilerplate
 React boilerplate with goodies including routes, views, templates and asset pipeline using Sass, Compass and Susy.

+## PLEASE NOTE:
+If you've stumbled onto this project it is currently under-construction with a working status.

+## Contributing
+Contributions are welcome!
+See the Roadmap below and contact us if you like the vision and want to help out.

 ## Questions?
-I am working on documentation as I build this out, but if you have any question, just submit an issue and I will get back to you ASAP.
+We are working on documentation as we build this out, but if you have any question, just submit an issue and we will get back to you ASAP.

 ### Documentation Roadmap
 - What we're building